andrewcooke/Stupid.jl/README.md

 A practical example where this can be used is when encrypting UTF-8 text, which has a known header.

+The attack works because the ciphertext is xored with the plaintext and the internal state; knowing the plaintext constrains the internal state.

 The analysis for 3 byte keys can be seen in [BruteForce.jl](src/BruteForce.jl).